 The flow of sea ice determines the amount of salt and heat in the polar oceans, which in turn effects global thermohaline circulation, that is, the ‘conveyor belt’ effect which, in the southern hemisphere, carries cold water northwards to the equator and warm water southwards towards the Antarctic.
 As the warm water cools, large quantities of heat are released to the atmosphere and this has an effect on climate.

 Findings to date show that the transport of sea ice by gyres - the pattern of rings of current circulating in the open oceans - speeds up or slows down in response to climate variations in equatorial regions.
-Also that abnormalities in the flow and thickness of sea ice correspond with the effect that El Niño has on the atmosphere and the oceans.
+Also that abnormalities in the flow and ice thickness correspond with the effect that El Niño has on the atmosphere and the oceans.

 New developments at ESA should further increase understanding of this phenomenon.
 CryoSat, the first Earth Explorer Opportunity Mission in ESA’s Living Planet Programme, will come into operation within the next decade.
 One of CryoSat’s main priorities is to measure ice thickness in the polar oceans using an altimeter technique, developed on the basis of results obtained from ERS-1 and ERS-2.